Why risk/reward matters

 Enter a position

 When you open a trade in NinjaTrader, the Risk Tool automatically detects your new position and draws a horizontal stop loss line on the chart.
 If you’re using an ATM strategy, the line snaps to your ATM stop price automatically.
+Without an ATM, the line starts at your entry price — drag it to your desired stop loss level.

 Adjust the line if needed